-The Undergraduate Social Work Program has an administrative position, which is filled by the Director of Field Education.
-The Director is responsible for the daily operation of the field program for the BSW Program, works closely with the Undergraduate Social Work Program Director/Chairperson.
-The Director of Field Education works with a variety of community agencies to develop quality practicum experiences for students.
+The Undergraduate Social Work Program has two administrative positions, which are filled by the Directors of Field Education at the West Chester and Philadelphia campuses.
+The Directors are responsible for the daily operation of the field program for the BSW Program, work closely with the Undergraduate Social Work Program Director/Chairperson.
+The Directors of Field Education work with a variety of community agencies to develop quality practicum experiences for students.
 The Undergraduate Director of Field Education on the West Chester campus, Janet Bradley, has an office located with the Undergraduate Program at 114 Rosedale Avenue.
-The Director of Field Education for the Philadelphia campus, Anita Gooding, has an office at 701 Market Street, Philadelphia.
+The Director of Field Education for the Philadelphia campus, (to be named), has an office at 701 Market Street, Philadelphia.